Thor-tech-of-metal/repo-scala-frameworks/ImagesSwaggerPlayFramework/README.md

 Docker
 ======

+#### 1) Build a cassandra local image.

+Please refer to the section [docker-cassandra](docker-cassandra/run_cassandra_in_docker.md "docker-cassandra")

+In this section we created a cassandra Db inside docker and we named it: **cassandra** Then we will link the docker application image with this created docker images called: **cassandra**

+#### Cassandra

+This application is going to create the cassandra keyspace and their tables using cassandra Phantom framwork.

+* Please refer [docker-cassandra](docker-cassandra/run_cassandra_in_docker.md "docker-cassandra") to the section to bash cassandra docker image

+* Please refer [docker-cassandra](docker-cassandra/run_cassandra_in_docker.md "docker-cassandra") to the section to see cassandra logs

+#### 2) Build the application in docker.

 There is a project/Docker file which contains all docker statements to
 * add project files in the docker volume
 * compile the project and build target